open-telemetry/opentelemetry-specification/specification/api-metrics.md

 #### Counter

 Counter instruments are used to report sums.
-These are sometimes used to monitor _rates_, and they are sometimes used to report _totals_.
-One key property of Counter instruments is that two `Add(1)` events are semantically equivalent to one `Add(2)` event, meaning that Counter events can be combined using addition by definition.
+These are commonly used to monitor rates, and they are sometimes used to report totals.
+One key property of Counter instruments is that two `Add(1)` events are semantically equivalent to one `Add(2)` event--`Add(m)` and `Add(n)` is equivalent to `Add(m+n)`.
+This means that Counter events can be combined using addition by definition.

 Labels associated with Counter instrument events can be used to compute rates and totals over selected dimensions.
 When aggregating